MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 <!-- ------------------------------ -->
 #### 2.13 Videos

-If you submit a promotional video in the listing, then it should strictly adhere to these content policies.
-If you choose to provide a YouTube link, you must ensure that advertisements are turned off for the specific videos that you want to embed.
-For more information on turning on or off ads on YouTube, see [YouTube advertising formats](https://support.google.com/youtube/answer/2531367?ref_topic=7072227) and [Ads on embedded videos](https://support.google.com/youtube/answer/132596).
+If you submit a promotional video in the listing, then it should strictly adhere to our [content guidelines](https://learn.microsoft.com/en-us/microsoft-edge/extensions-chromium/store-policies/developer-policies#2-content-policies).

 <!-- ====================================================================== -->
 ## Complaint and appeal process for Microsoft Edge Add-ons certification